top1944/duckuments/docs/atoms_20_setup_and_demo/18_setup_duckietown/06_appearance.md

 Note: Experimental

 A "launch tile" is used to introduce a new Duckiebot into Duckietown in a controllable way.
-The launch file should be placed adjacent to a turn tile so that a Duckiebot may "merge" into Duckietow,n once the initialization procedure is complete.
+The launch file should be placed adjacent to a turn tile so that a Duckiebot may "merge" into Duckietown once the initialization procedure is complete.

 TODO: Specification for tape on the launch tile